Brian Mannix: 1988–present: solo career

-In 2006, Mannix was part of the Absolutely 80's tour which played at venues around Australia and features other popular eighties stars and bands such as Boom Crash Opera, Kids in the Kitchen, The Black Sorrows, The Choirboys and Wa Wa Nee.
+In 2006, Mannix was part of the Absolutely 80s tour, which played venues across the country and involved other popular eighties artists from Boom Crash Opera, Kids in the Kitchen, the Black Sorrows, the Choirboys and Wa Wa Nee.
 The tour continued through to 2018.

-In September 2006, he performed at the 2006 AFL Grand Final.
+In September 2006, he performed at the AFL Grand Final.

-In 2012, Mannix appeared as a contestant the twelfth season of Dancing with the Stars, placing fifth.

-In 2016, Mannix was cast as "Buddy", in the stage musical We Will Rock You.
+In 2012, Mannix appeared as a contestant the twelfth season of Australian version of television celebrity show, Dancing with the Stars, placing fifth.
+From mid-2016 to early 2017, he was cast as Buddy, in the stage musical, We Will Rock You.